Amid Fanfare, 110th Congress Gets Under Way

 NAYLOR: Meanwhile, across the Capitol, changes, though more subtle, were underway as well, as Vice President Cheney administered the oath of office to newly-elected senators.

-Senator HARRY REID (Democrat, Nevada): We've found that a one-party town simply doesn't work.
+HARRY REID: We've found that a one-party town simply doesn't work.
 We know from experience that majorities come and they go.
 Majorities are very fragile.
 And majorities must work with minorities to make that lasting change.